krys2fa/library-manager/README.md

-3.Provided a feature to add books to list of Favorite books 4.Display all Favorite books added by the user 6.Change status of the Books either Read/Unread 7.Remmove/Delete book feature impleted to remove a saved Book.
+3.Provided a feature to add books to list of Favorite books 4.Display all Favorite books added by the user 6.Change status of the Books either Read/Unread 7.Remove/Delete book feature implemented  to remove a saved Book.
-8.CLick on search more book to be able to search more book online by typing the title of the book as a search parameter.
+8.Click on search more book to be able to search more book online by typing the title of the book as a search parameter.

 ### Setup Instruction

-1.Perform git clone  to the clone  the repository to your local machine.
+1. Perform git clone  to the clone  the repository to your local machine.
-2.cd into the directory of the project.
+2. cd (change directory)  into the directory of the project.
-3.Double click on index.hml to lunch the application in browser
+3. Double click on index.html to lunch the application in browser.

-#### Programming langauge use
+#### Tools to impletement LIbrary Manager

-JS,
+1. JS,
-HTML5,
+2. HTML5,
-CSS (Bootstrap 4),
+3. CSS (Bootstrap 4)
+4. Local storage

 ##### Author